 Jagged Soundtrack: Every Song in the HBO Max Documentary

 - “Right Through You” by Alanis Morissette (00:19:00): Alanis discusses her integrity as a young artist.
-She introduces the song during a live performance.
-The Jagged soundtrack music thematically underlines the subject’s frustration with patronizing men.
+She introduces the track during a live performance.
+The Jagged soundtrack song thematically underlines the subject’s frustration with patronizing men.

 - “The Bottom Line” by Alanis Morissette (00:24:00): Alanis recalls writing the song with Glen Ballard.
 Graphics highlight the lyrics.
 Ballard hums the song during an interview and praises the line “And we’ll hear the sound of pretenses falling.”